Jacob-Dunbar/studio-7/README.md

 # Studio 7 - E-Commerce Website

-A Website designed and build for a fictitious south London fitness studio, where users can book themselves into, and pay for classes.
+An e-commerce website designed and build for a fictitious south London fitness studio, where users can book themselves into, and pay for classes.

 ## Table of contents